JJWallis/photosnap-website/README.md

             grid-column: 1 / -1;
             grid-row: 1 / 2;
          }
-     ...
+      }
+   }
+}
 ```

-The last feature I was proud of was using Grid to overlap content instead of turning to positioning by default.
-This is something you have to explicitly tell grid to allow, since by default it assumes you never want that to happen, but it provides a much more coherent syntax as it's all controlled from the parent container itself.
+I was also proud of my ability to use Grid to overlap content instead of turning to positioning by default.
+This is something you have to explicitly tell grid to allow since it assumes you never want that to happen, but it provides a much more coherent syntax as it's all controlled from the parent container itself.

 ### Continued development